 The carving of the turkey, the saying of the grace, the watching of the football.
-If a Martian anthropology student asked us to name some cultural rites of Thanksgiving, these would be the first few to come to mind.
+If a Martian anthropology student asked us to name some cultural rites of Thanksgiving, those would be the first few to come to mind.
 But students of anthropology know that a society is not always the best judge of its own customs.

 Teenagers are given a ritual status shift to the adult part of the family, not only through the move from the kids' table to the grownup table, but also through the career counseling spontaneously offered by aunts, uncles, and anyone else with wisdom to share.

 Oh no!
-I forgot to put the evaporated milk in the pumpkin pie!
+Someone forgot to put the evaporated milk in the pumpkin pie!
 As the authors of the Thanksgiving study state, "since there is no written liturgy to insure exact replication each year, sometimes things are forgotten."
 In the ritual pattern, the forgetting is followed by lamentation, reassurance, acceptance, and the restoration of comfortable stability.
 It reinforces the themes of abundance (we've got plenty even if not everything works out) and family togetherness (we can overcome obstacles).

 Remember that time we fried a turkey and burned the house down?
 Another way to reinforce the theme of family togetherness is to retell the stories of things that have gone wrong at Thanksgiving and then laugh about them.
 This ritual can turn ugly, however, if not everyone has gotten to the point where they find the disaster stories funny.

 Transfer a store-bought pie crust to a bigger pan, filling out the extra space with pieces of another store-bought pie crust, and it's not quite so pre-manufactured anymore.
 Put pineapple chunks in the Jello, and it becomes something done "our way."
 The theme of the importance of the "homemade" emerges in the ritual of slightly changing the convenience foods to make them less convenient.